royqh1979/RedPanda-CPP/docs/detailed-build-win.md

 Prerequisites:

-0. Windows 7 x64 or later.
+0. Windows 10 x64 or later.
 ARM64 is not supported.
+   - For MSVC toolchain, Windows has to use Unicode UTF-8 for worldwide language support.
 1. Install Qt with online installer from [Qt.io](https://www.qt.io/download-qt-installer-oss).
    - Select the library (in _Qt_ group, _Qt 5.15.2_ subgroup, check at lease one of _MinGW 8.1.0 32-bit_, _MinGW 8.1.0 64-bit_, _MSVC 2019 32-bit_ or _MSVC 2019 64-bit_).
    - For MinGW toolchain, select the toolchain (in _Qt_ group, _Developer and Designer Tools_ subgroup, check _MinGW 8.1.0 32-bit_ or _MinGW 8.1.0 64-bit_, matching the library).